 There is also a small but nonetheless fascinating criminal practice.
 Tom Little QC successfully prosecuted a former Uruguayan diplomat for killing his neighbour.
 In another case, experienced junior Claire Harden-Frost prosecuted a man for operating a cannabis factory.
 This case was notable as it was the first time the police seized a cryptocurrency wallet, containing £1.2 million in the form of Bitcoin.

-Family law is a fast-growing practice at 9 Gough Square, and incoming rookies can look forward to attending the Court of Protection or the High Court on care proceedings.
+Family law is a fast-growing practice at 9 Gough Chambers, and incoming rookies can look forward to attending the Court of Protection or the High Court on care proceedings.

 Beyond this, “there are always juniors around chambers who are keen to go for a pint” and “this is great for a pupil because that is where you can learn a lot of tips and shortcuts on how to do the job”.